 Causes, incidence, and risk factors

-You may be at risk if you are exposed to dusts such as:
+You may be at risk if you are exposed to dusts that contain:

 Signs and tests

-The health care provider will listen to the lungs using a stethoscope.
-Wheezing sounds may be heard.
+The health care provider will listen to your lungs using a stethoscope.
+Wheezing sounds or crackles may be heard.

 The purpose of treatment is to reduce the irritation.